Vaccination

 The diseases we vaccinate against in cats include:

 • Feline Immunodeficiency Virus (FIV), which is a cat-specific viral disease that can interfere with the immune system.
 Once infected the virus persists for the lifetime of the cat.
-The virus is shed in high levels in the saliva, so infection most commonly occurs after a bite from an infected cat.
-The best prevention is to keep your cat indoors away from other carrier cats and have any new cats tested prior to joining the household.
+The virus is shed in elevated levels in the saliva, so infection most commonly occurs after a bite from an infected The best prevention is to keep your cat indoors away from other carrier cats and have any new cats tested prior to joining the household.

 RABBITS